 A scaffold should be capable of supporting its own weight and at least four times the maximum intended load to be applied to the scaffold.
 It may be necessary to consult an engineer to determine heavy-load points.
 Training should also include a review of the scaffolding system and its proper use, as well as fall protection.
 Employers must ensure that workers have appropriate safety equipment available to them at any point during their work day, including a hat and body harness with lanyard, rope grabs, independent vertical lifelines, and an independent lifeline anchorage.
 Supervisors in charge should have the skill, experience, and training to ensure safe instillation and dismantling according to the scaffolding manufacturer’s specifications.

 When an occupational accident causes injury, the Ohio Workers’ Compensation program should cover a worker’s total medical costs and a portion of lost income.
 In the case of a workplace death, the Ohio Workers’ Compensation program provides monetary benefits to surviving dependents.
 However, if a party other than the employer is responsible for the worker’s injury, the injured worker or the workers family may pursue a separate personal injury or wrongful death claim.
 This option is often available in scaffolding accidents when scaffolding is supplied and erected by a different company other than the primary employer on a construction site.
 A third-party claim could seek compensation for pain and suffering, lost income, and additional losses beyond what workers’ compensation provides.

 Contact a Construction Accident Lawyer

 We have found that in our representation of injured workers, very few are familiar with the options available to them after an on-the-job accident.
-The construction accident attorneys at Rinehardt Law Firm are here to help these workers and their families obtain justice for the occupational injuries that prevented them from continuing work.
+The construction accident attorneys at Rinehardt Injury Attorneys are here to help these workers and their families obtain justice for the occupational injuries that prevented them from continuing work.